superz97/Workout-Tracker-Backend/README.md

 # Workout Tracker API

-A comprehensive RESTful API for tracking workouts and fitness progress, built with Spring Boot and PostgreSQL.
+A RESTful API for tracking workouts and fitness progress, built with Spring Boot and PostgreSQL.

 ## Features